SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/update-aws-observability-stack.md

 ## Update with Terraform

-The AWS Observability Terraform scripts reside in Github and updates will be posted on the [Change Log](changelog.md).
+The AWS Observability Terraform scripts reside in GitHub and updates will be posted on the [Change Log](changelog.md).

 To update the deployed solution: